 Thunderstorms with lightning are your biggest threat when hiking in the rain.
 Most hikers know that if lightning is in the forecast your best bet is to plan your hiking time around the lightning storm.
 And if the risk is high all day it’s a good day to stay in and do something else.
 Lightening is not something to mess with.

 However more often than not hikers get surprised by a lightning storm.
-Here are lightening safety tips if you do get caught:
+Here are lightening safety tips from the CDC if you do get caught:

 AVOID: Avoid water.
 Avoid all metallic objects.
 Avoid the high ground.
 Avoid solitary tall trees.
 Avoid close contact with others – spread out 15-20 ft. apart.
 Avoid contact with dissimilar objects (water & land; boat & land; rock & ground; tree & ground).
 Avoid open spaces.